preunpatching/winsetup-rebooted/README.md

 # How to use
 _Requires an existing copy of Windows installation media._
-Just place Setup into your Windows installation media or into a separate drive, then within Setup, select _Repair my PC_ and then launch the command prompt and then run Setup.
+Just place Setup into your Windows installation media or into a separate drive, then within Setup, select _Repair my PC_ and then launch the command prompt and then run Setup. **The binaries are for Windows 8 and later only.**

 > [!WARNING]
 > **This will erase all of your data on the selected disk.** Make sure you have backed up all of the important information from it into another medium before continuing.